MoonieGZ/Webbed-Site/README.md

 - Keep components focused and single-purpose
 - Use meaningful variable and function names

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes following the architecture guidelines
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU General Public License v3.0](LICENSE).

 ## 🙏 Acknowledgments